shunjizhan/bodhi-copilot/mandala/README.md

 # Bodhi Mandala
 ## init the project
-`copilot app init`.
+`copilot app init`

 It creates a stack `bodhim-infrastructure-roles`, which Configure the AWSCloudFormationStackSetAdministrationRole to enable use of AWS CloudFormation StackSets.It has two `AWS::IAM::Role` roles:
 - AdministrationRole
 - ExecutionRole

 ## deploy dev env
-`copilot env init --name dev`, it will create two stacks:
+`copilot env init --name dev`

+It will create two stacks:
 -  `StackSet-bodhim-infrastructure-<hash>`: the Cross-regional resources to support the CodePipeline for a workspace.
 When we init an service, it will update it's ECR by adding a repo to store the docker image in the future.
 -  `bodhim-dev` stack: the CloudFormation environment bootstrap template with the necessary roles to create envs and workloads, with two `AWS::IAM::Role` roles:
    - CloudformationExecutionRole